 Support Performing Lines

-Your donation allows us to continue producing work by some of Australia’s most exciting artists.
+Your donation allows us to continue supporting the creation of urgent new work by Australia’s most audacious independent artists.

 In everything we do, we acknowledge that we live on Aboriginal land and constantly learn from the wisdom of First Peoples.